Infrequently Noted

 Failure doesn't have to be our destiny, we only need to change the way we build and support efforts that can close the capability gap. ↩︎

 It's bewildering to see today's tech press capitulate to the gatekeepers.
-The Register stands alone in using above-the-fold column inches to cover just how rancid and self-dealing Apple, Google, and Facebook's suppression of the mobile web has been.
+The Register and The New Stack stand apart in using above-the-fold column inches to cover just how rancid and self-dealing Apple, Google, and Facebook's suppression of the mobile web has been.

-Most can't even summon their opinion bytes to highlight how broken the situation has become, or how the alternative would benefit everyone, even though it would directly benefit those outlets themselves.
+Most can't even summon their opinion bytes to highlight how broken the situation has become, or how the alternative would benefit everyone, even though it would directly benefit those outlets.

 If the web has a posse, it doesn't include The Verge or TechCrunch. ↩︎